-Most simple way to group shapes / paths or paragraphs in by holding control and clicking the elements you want grouped.
-To ungroup an element, just hold control and click again.
+Most simple way to group shapes / paths or paragraphs is by holding control and clicking the shapes you want grouped.
+To remove a shape from the group, just hold control and click again.

-You can also group all the elements by dragging a rectangular area on the canvas.
-Everything inside will be grouped.
-First press and hold control and the press shift.
+You can also group shapes by dragging: Every shape inside the dragged area will be grouped (paragraphs will not be grouped).
+First press and hold control and then press shift.
 The mouse cursor should now have changed because you have entered 'drag select'.
-Now you an click and hold the mouse and drag over the area with the elements you want grouped.
+Now click and hold the mouse and drag over the area with the shapes you want grouped.

 You can also store a group, so you can reactivate it later.
-To store a group, press "push" in the "group shapes-" or contextmenu.
-To reactivate a stored group, just hold shift while clicking on a shape that belongs to a group.
-But how to remember what group a shape belongs to?
-If you click a shape, a purple/pink rectangle will surround the the shapes in the groups the shape you clicked on is in.
-You can deactivate this group hinting by toggling the "show group borders" button.
+To store a group, press "Store" in the "fixed" tab of the group shapes menu or use the contextmenu.
+To reactivate a stored group, just hold shift while clicking on a shape that belongs to that group.

 You can add a shape to multiple groups if you want.
 To cycle through groups,